 Independent Living Facility

-The Independent Living project was designed to meet the need for an Elder community facility to improve the quality of life of our Elder residents.
-Located within the West Sand Pillow property, the facility will increase visibility and accessibility; promoting health, safety, and community living among Ho-Chunk Elder residents.
+The Independent Living project was designed to meet the need for an Elder community facility to improve the quality of life of our Elder occupants.
+Located within the West Sand Pillow property, the facility will increase visibility and accessibility; promoting healthy living, safety and community living among Ho-Chunk Elder occupants.
 The Independent Living facility has 8-rental units that will house Ho-Chunk Elders age 55 and up.

 About the Facility

-- Private 1- bedroom apartments (for individual elders or elder couples)
+- Eight (8) Private 1-bedroom apartments (for individual elders or elder couples)

 - 24-hour video surveillance of property